Many beginner runners don’t think about proper running footstrike when they first start running.

 You’re effectively causing tightness in them each time you take a step forward, which can cause stress and injury over time.

-Mid-foot striking is the preferred footstrike for long distance runs as it causes the least stress on the muscles and joints in your feet and legs in the long term.
+It is also the preferred footstrike for long distance runs as it causes the least stress on the muscles and joints in your feet and legs in the long term.

 How to improve your footstrike